GoogleFeud/ts-runtime-checks/README.md

 # ts-runtime-checks

 A typescript transformer which allows you to never worry about users of your library passing incorrect data!
-This transformer adds runtime checks so you **always** know the data you use 100% correct, without EVER seeing the validation code.
+This transformer adds runtime checks so you **always** know the data you use is 100% correct, without EVER seeing the validation code.

 Here's an example in functions: